skills-dev-2/release-notes-and-changelogs/README.md

 ### In this course, you'll learn how to:

-1. Create effective release notes for GitHub releases
+1. Create effective release notes
 2. Maintain a standardized CHANGELOG.md file
 3. Automate changelog generation with GitHub Actions

-## Introduction to Release Notes and Changelogs
+## Introduction to release notes and changelogs

 Release notes and changelogs are essential tools for communicating changes to your users: